This post may contain affiliate links. Please see my full disclosure for details.

 - Dip a toothpick in the paste and add it to the frosting in very small amounts each time.

-How to Make the Best-Ever Vanilla Buttercream
+How to Make American Buttercream Frosting

 Why is my Buttercream Frosting Runny?